cometbft/cometbft/docs/core/configuration.md

 # Address to listen for incoming connections
 laddr = "tcp://0.0.0.0:26656"

-# Address to advertise to peers for them to dial
-# If empty, will use the same port as the laddr,
+# Address to advertise to peers for them to dial.
+If empty, will use the same
-# and will introspect on the listener or use UPnP
+# port as the laddr, and will introspect on the listener to figure out the
-# to figure out the address. ip and port are required
+# address.
+IP and port are required.
+Example: 159.89.10.97:26656
-# example: 159.89.10.97:26656
 external_address = ""

 # Comma separated list of seed nodes to connect to